charleskoffler/clprolf/docs/official/clprolf_language_reference_manual.md

 * Worker_agents → explicit technical execution roles defined in the application.

 This preserves the conceptual clarity between domain structures and technical workers.

+##### Note on Pure Abstractions and Agent Dependencies

+In Clprolf, a pure abstraction must not contain a worker.

+As a general architectural guideline, a pure abstraction should also avoid depending on agents that rely on technical workers (such as threads, network I/O, or system-level execution), since this would implicitly introduce external execution concerns.

+However, two cases remain acceptable:

+* Agents that operate purely in memory (e.g., deterministic algorithms such as complex sorting), where no external execution mechanism is involved.
+* Agents that do not rely on any worker at all, and therefore do not introduce execution semantics beyond structured delegation.

+A pure abstraction represents a concept.
+It should not implicitly orchestrate technical execution or control system-level processes.

+This distinction mainly concerns advanced architectural design and is rarely an issue for beginners.
+Most common design problems arise from mixing responsibilities rather than from this subtle dependency pattern.

+The objective is not rigidity, but preservation of ontological clarity and responsibility boundaries.

 ---